ronenmiz/appflinger-js/README.md

 This implementation is designed to run in basically any browser and given that desktop browsers do not support low latency video playback and they also do not support the MPEG2-TS container, the UI is rendered as a sequence of JPEG images.

+Adapting the client to render the UI as a low-latency video stream would be trivial, as long as the browser supports low-latency video playback and the MPEG2-TS video container.